piccolo-orm/piccolo_web/image/app/md/posts/plugins_for_python_projects.md

  * Move functionality into extensions where appropriate
  * Provide a low friction way of adding extensions (like in Pytest - just pip install)
  * Provide a CLI tool which orchestrates the various extensions (like Vue)
- * Configure extensions using a configuration file
+ * Configure extensions using a optional configuration file

-## What sorts of extensions are envisaged for Piccolo?
+## What sorts of extension are envisaged for Piccolo?

 The scope for extensions is large.